aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 **5. Locate the URL of the ALB for the ECS service in the ECS console.**  Open the URL in a browser on port 8501 to open the web user interface and ask questions.

+## Choice of foundation models for Q&A

+Amazon Bedrock provides a choice of models in the us-gov-west-1 region.
+The following options are available for Q&A in the chatbot:

+ - Amazon Titan Text G1 - Express (default) - A good choice for many use cases.
+Provides concise answers cost effectively.
+Supports FedRAMP High use cases.
+More information [here](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-text-models.html).

+ - Meta Llama 3 8B Instruct - A good choice where more expressive answers are desired and the use case falls within the Meta Llama 3 [Acceptable Use Policy](https://llama.meta.com/llama3/use-policy/).
+More information [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).

+ - Meta Llama 3 40B Instruct - Similar to Llama 3 8B Instruct for Q&A use cases.
+More information [here](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct).

+See the [RAG search configuration section below](/containers/streamlit/rag_search.cfg) for details on how to select the Q&A foundation model.

 ## Tunable parameters

 Several tunable parameters can be changed to best align with the use case.
 Default values will work in most cases.